Meet Bunchy Bear

 Email: [email protected] Tel: 08000 489235 LinkedIn

-Naomi enjoys walking her dog in the glorious countryside near home in Berkshire and cooking as much as possible from her rather extensive cookbook collection.
-Naomi is dipping a cautious toe into the chilly world of wild swimming, although only in the summer so far!
+Naomi loves walking her Italian Greyhound Salty in the countryside near her home in Wiltshire and cooking for friends and family in her tiny kitchen from her rather extensive cookbook collection.
+Naomi is dipping a cautious toe into the chilly world of wild swimming and was proud to have braved Bude Sea Pool on the coldest day of the year!

 To contact Naomi: